10 Cool Things to Collect

 In today’s fast fashion landscape, vintage designer fashion pieces make great collectible treasures, especially for those with an eye for design.
 Collecting old designer fashion — including handbags, jewelry and runway pieces — has become popular enough to draw a dedicated community.

 If you’re interested in picking up remnants of a bygone style, you may find what you’re looking for at a vintage fashion event organized by a partner of the Council of Fashion Designers of America.
 Collectors generally recommend you collect unusual pieces that you care about.
+Wanna start collecting?
+Check out The Comic Garage!
+They send premium curated comic books straight to your door.

 2. Vintage Advertising